pauortegathoughtworks/GildedRose-Refactoring-Kata/php/README.md

 ## Testing

 PHPUnit is configured for testing, a composer script has been provided.
-To run the unit tests, from the root of the PHP project run:
+To run the unit tests, from inside of the Docker image (or, if you don't use Docker, the root of the PHP project) run:

 ```shell script
 composer test
 ```

-A Windows a batch file has been created, like an alias on Linux/Mac (e.g. `alias pu="composer test"`), the same PHPUnit `composer test` can be run:
+A Windows batch file has been created, like an alias on Linux/Mac (e.g. `alias pu="composer test"`), the same PHPUnit `composer test` can be run:

 ```shell script